 How to cure gonorrhea without going to the doctor?

 Gonorrhea cannot be cured using home remedies.
-To cure gonorrhea, treatment with antibiotics is required.
+To cure gonorrhea, antibiotic treatment is required.
 However, if you cannot see your doctor and have symptoms of this infection or have tested positive, you can start treatment at home by discussing it with one of our online doctors.
 Our doctors can suggest antibiotics for gonorrhea, which will help cure your infection.

 Why home remedies are not effective in gonorrhea?